Gerard David: Works

-Even in his best work he had only given newer variations of the art of his predecessors and contemporaries.
+Even in his best work, he had only produced new variations of the art of his predecessors and contemporaries.
 His rank among the masters was renewed, however, when a number of his paintings were assembled at the seminal 1902 Gruuthusemuseum, Bruges exhibition of early Flemish painters.

 He also worked closely with the leading manuscript illuminators of the day, and seems to have been brought in to paint specific important miniatures himself, among them a Virgin among the Virgins in the Morgan Library, a Virgin and Child on a Crescent Moon in the Rothschild Prayerbook, and a portrait of the Emperor Maximilian in Vienna.
 Several of his drawings also survive, and elements from these appear in the works of other painters and illuminators for several decades after his death.

-Less known but also of high quality are the works of David found in Spanish public collections.
+Lesser-known but also of high quality are the works of David found in Spanish public collections.
 The Prado Museum in Madrid owns a table "Rest on the flight into Egypt" resembling the one in the Royal Museum of Fine Arts in Antwerp.
 The Prado also holds another two Works by the painter, one of them only attributed.
-Another one of the Spanish capital's Museums, The Thyssen-Bornemisza holds a "Crucifixión" from 1475.
+Another of the Spanish capital's Museums, The Thyssen-Bornemisza holds a "Crucifixión" from 1475.